Home » Residency Programs » Post-Graduate Year One (PGY1) Pharmacy Residency

 Longitudinal Learning Experiences

-Residents are required to staff four shifts per month (typically one weekend and two additional shifts per month).
+Residents are required to staff 32 hours per month (typically four shifts total per month – one weekend and two centralized additional shifts).

 Residents will respond and participate in code blue/emergency events over the course of the residency year.